-2 The MAST Challenge An appropriate MAST challenge is a framing or context under which students and faculty work over the span of a year.
+2 The MAST Challenge

+An appropriate MAST challenge is a framing or context under which students and faculty work over the span of a year.
 It affects curricula, directs research and assignments, and includes specific resources.
-It should work well across disciplines, and be derived from Pillars of European Social Values2 and/or the Sustainable Development Goals3, but can be abstracted from them (not just a single SDG or pillar).
+It should work well across various disciplines, and should be derived from the Pillars of European Social Values and/ or the Sustainable Development Goals, but can be abstracted from them (not just a single SDG or pillar).
 Each academic year the MAST challenge changes.

 Key features of a good MAST challenge articulation: